3devo/ChildbusBootloader/PROTOCOL.md

 |------|----------|---------------------
 | 0x00 | -        | Reserved for wildcard in `GET_I2C_ADDRESS` command
 | 0x01 | 0x01     | Interface board v1.3

+The compatible hardware revision field indicates the oldest revision that this board is compatible with and may not reflect the actual board revision.
+A board is compatible with another revision, if anything (i.e. firmware) that is intended for the older version, will also work for the newer board.
+In practice, this means a newer version only has minor hardware optimizations, small improvements or additions that can be ignored by older firmware.

 The bootloader version value is informative (and should be considered board-specific) and its value is not defind by this specification.